vxgmichel/presentation-pytango-quality/contents.md

 The Init command is run between each tests

 ---
-name: Unit testing - example 4
+name: unit testing - example 4
-template: Unit testing

 ## Example - Running the tests